 We are more than happy to answer all your questions and concerns and in an effort to provide an even better service we are here listing the answers to the most common questions so you can get a head of the game.
 We look forward to riding with you!

 You should not believe everything you read in the media, Colombia is possibly now the most organized and secure country in Latin America.
 Colombia has seen a incredible growth in GDP and living standard for it citizens over the last decade and huge infrastructure projects have been and are being completed everywhere.
 It can hardly be called a 3rd world country – maybe 2nd world if that term exists and its a country full of paradoxes from super modern cities to villages where life has stood still for a century.

-In the past decade under the last and current president, the country has seen enormous changes.
+In the past decade under the last and current presidents, the country has seen enormous changes.
 The right wing para-military has for the most part laid down their weapons and the left-wing guerrillas FARC has signed a peace treaty negotiated in Cuba ending decades of unrest and resulting in the current president receiving the Nobel peace prize.